seamus2002/cancer-diagnosis-using-ml/README.md

 - Logistic Regression is less likely to overfit the data, especially when dealing with a limited number of features.
 - Logistic Regression can be sensitive to outliers, affecting the model's performance.

-## Limitations

-- The performance of the models depends on the quality of the features and the representativeness of the dataset.
-- The choice of algorithms might not be optimal for all scenarios; other algorithms could be explored based on the specific characteristics of the data.

-## Potential Improvements
+## Limitations and Potential Improvements

-- Feature engineering could be further refined to capture additional information.
-- Hyperparameter tuning may improve the performance of the models.
-- Ensemble methods or more complex algorithms could be explored for increased predictive power.
+- The project did not extensively explore hyperparameter tuning for the selected algorithms.
+Fine-tuning hyperparameters, such as adjusting the number of trees in Random Forest or the regularization parameter in Logistic Regression, could further enhance model performance.
+- The project did not extensively explore the characteristics of the dataset, such as correlations between features or potential outliers.
+A more in-depth exploratory data analysis could provide valuable insights into the data's nuances.
+- While basic feature engineering, such as converting the target variable to numeric and assembling feature vectors, was performed, more sophisticated feature engineering techniques could be employed.
+Exploring interactions between features or creating new informative features may improve model accuracy.